DanTheWebDevMan/100-days-of-code/log.md

 ### Day 1: December 28, 2019

-**Today's Progress**: Learned how to add input field to form, how to add a submit button, created a set of radio buttons, how to create checkboxes, Use the value attribute with Radio Buttons and Checkboxes
+**Today's Progress**: Learned how to add input field to form, how to add a submit button, created a set of radio buttons, how to create checkboxes, Use the value attribute with Radio Buttons and Checkboxes, intro to divs.
+Completed "Introduction to HTML"

-**Thoughts**
+**Thoughts** : learned some more detailed HTML features, such as radio button, check button, how to have one the buttons selected by default by using "checked".

 ### Day 0: December 27, 2019